some-natalie/some-natalie/_tabs/kubernoodles.md

 - Considerations on [containerizing CI at an enterprise scale](../blog/kubernetes-for-enterprise-ci/)
 - [Securely using actions-runner-controller](../blog/securing-ghactions-with-arc/)

-> Last updated in **January 2024** with the updated versions of Kubernetes, actions-runner-controller, Cilium, etc. that I am currently demonstrating.
-{: .prompt-info}

 Here's what has been done and where we're going.

 1. [Initial cluster setup](../blog/kubernoodles-pt-1) - Kubernetes cluster setup in a managed provider, installing [cilium](https://github.com/cilium/cilium) and [hubble](https://github.com/cilium/hubble) to power observability, and [actions-runner-controller](https://github.com/actions/actions-runner-controller) with default runners in a scaling set.